 Kube2iam is a Kubernetes application that allows managing AWS IAM permissions for pod via annotations rather than operating on API keys.

-kube2iamalready running in your Kubernetes cluster.
+This path assumes you have kube2iam already running in your Kubernetes cluster.
 If that is not the case, please install it first, following the docs here: https://github.com/jtblin/kube2iam

 It can be set up for Velero by creating a role that will have required permissions, and later by adding the permissions annotation on the velero deployment to define which role it should use internally.